insarlab/PySolid/README.md

 ### 1. Install

+PySolid requires compilation of its underlying Fortran code.

 #### a.
-Use pre-compiled version
+Use `pip` to install the pre-compiled version

-Use pip to install the pre-compiled version as below.
+Run the following to install the pre-compiled version.
 This works for macOS/Linux only.
+To update to the latest development version, use `pip install --upgrade`.

 ```bash
 pip install git+https://github.com/insarlab/PySolid.git
 ```

 #### b.
-Build from source
+Use `conda` to compile from source

 Or you could download the source code and compile it yourself.
 Below is an example using conda.